 Reasonable steps will be taken to avoid children with a learning difficulty or disability being placed at a disadvantage compared to non-disabled children.
 The School acknowledges that some children with more challenging behaviour may need specific support and individualised interventions.
 These may be temporary or long term and will be discussed between the class teacher and Parents and Carers.
-Children with additional needs may require an IEP (Individual Education Plan) or SEND Support in place.
+Children with additional needs may require SEND Support, a Pupil Passport or an EHCP (Educational Healthcare Plan) in place.
 Other agencies may become involved in order to assess the needs of the child.